 - The Landlord Services team restructured to ensure that ASB is given the time and professionalism it deserves.
-NBBC have a dedicated team of Anti-Social Behaviour Officers covering the Borough. - An objective outlined to gain accreditation in ASB that once achieved, will remain in place for three years.
-We will receive certification and can display the RESOLVE Standard Logo.
-We will also be listed on the RESOLVE Website as Standard bearers and featured in their best practice gallery. - Recruited Engagement Officers to empower our residents to engage with us. - Reporting on our performance monthly and use the statistical data derived to ensure that resources are deployed effectively. - Neighbourhood Walkabouts and Community Events. - Targeted ASB Surveys. - Partnership working with Warwickshire Police and Warwickshire Fire Service to strengthen relationships, deliver joint drop-in surgeries, ad hoc walkabouts, and safe & well talks / checks. - Various tenant and leaseholder projects, such as creating allotment spaces, and garden projects. - Installation of new CCTV within ASB hot spots across our neighbourhood. - Upgraded 20 NOMAD cameras that have been deployed to ASB hot spots across the Borough. - Implementation of "the Noise App".
+NBBC have a dedicated team of Anti-Social Behaviour Officers covering the Borough. - In June 2023, by working with partners, we unveiled the Knife Angel monument in Nuneaton Town Centre.
+Made form over 100,000 seized blades, the sculpture was specifically created to highlight the negative effects of violent behaviour, whilst also being a beautiful memorial designed to celebrate the lives that have been lost. - Recruited Engagement Officers to empower our residents to engage with us. - Reporting on our performance monthly and use the statistical data derived to ensure that resources are deployed effectively. - Neighbourhood Walkabouts and Community Events. - Targeted ASB Surveys. - Partnership working with Warwickshire Police and Warwickshire Fire Service to strengthen relationships, deliver joint drop-in surgeries, ad hoc walkabouts, and safe & well talks / checks.

+- Various tenant and leaseholder projects, such as creating allotment spaces, and garden projects. - Installation of new CCTV within ASB hot spots across our neighbourhood. - Upgraded 20 NOMAD cameras that have been deployed to ASB hot spots across the Borough. - Implementation of "the Noise App".
 An electronic way of recording and reporting a noise nuisance.
-Currently, any resident living within a property owned and managed by the NBBC can access the app to record a noise nuisance and submit the recordings for review by an ASB officer. - Promoted and publicised successful ASB case management outcomes. - Sought Local Lettings Plans and Sensitive Lets to provide respite to the community from perpetrators of serious ASB. - Issue of a Begging Public Space Protection Order (PSPO) effective from 21st March 2022. - Issue of an Alcohol Public Space Protection Order (PSPO) effective from 11th October 2022.

-Issue of a Psycho Active Substance Public Space Protection Order (PSPO) effective from 11th October 2022.
+Currently, any resident living within a property owned and managed by the NBBC can access the app to record a noise nuisance and submit the recordings for review by an ASB officer. - Promoted and publicised successful ASB case management outcomes. - Sought Local Lettings Plans and Sensitive Lets to provide respite to the community from perpetrators of serious ASB. - Issue of a Begging Public Space Protection Order (PSPO) effective from 21st March 2022. - Issue of an Alcohol Public Space Protection Order (PSPO) effective from 11th October 2022. - Issue of a Psycho Active Substance Public Space Protection Order (PSPO) effective from 11th October 2022. - Supported the Police in various operations and initiatives including executing warrants, giving back to the community at Christmas, and the Dob Em In campaign - Taken part in ASB awareness week - Signed up the Chartered Institute of Housing's Make A Stand Pledge - Awarded funding from the UKSPF (UK Shared Prosperity Fund) to target harden an area of persistent and significant ASB - Achieved the RESOLVE Standard accreditation in 2024